Stories

 Career in Review

-Finished the 2024 season ranked No.11, her highest year-end ranking in career; won back-to-back titles at Miami and Charleston in a season with 42 match wins; advanced to R16 at Wimbledon, her best career result at the tournament; also advanced to final at Strasbourg
+Finished the 2024 season ranked No.11, her highest year-end ranking of career; won back-to-back titles at WTA 1000 Miami and WTA 500 Charleston in a season with 42 match wins; advanced to R16 at Wimbledon, her best career result at the tournament; also advanced to final at Strasbourg

-2023 season highlighted by SF runs at both Austin (l. eventual champion Kostyuk) and San Diego (l. eventual champion Krejcikova); also qualified at reached QF at Montreal (l.
-Swiatek).
+2023 season highlighted by SF runs at Austin (l. eventual champion Kostyuk) and San Diego (l. eventual champion Krejcikova); also reached QF at Montreal as qualifier (l.
+Swiatek)

-Season highlight in 2018 was at Miami where she became first qualifier to reach SF (l.
+Season highlight of 2018 was at Miami, where she became first qualifier to reach SF (l.
 Ostapenko), scoring first Top 10 win over No.8 V.Williams en route.
-Earned USD$327,965 by reaching the last four in Miami, more than doubling her career earnings at the time
+Earned USD$327,965 by reaching the Miami SF, more than doubling her career earnings at the time

-Fell 1r at WTA main draw debut at 2014 US Open (l.
-Halep)
+Fell 1r at WTA main draw debut at 2014 US Open as wild card (l.
+No.2 seed Halep)

 Owns four singles titles on ITF Circuit